 Babysitter food.
 That’s what we called the frozen entrees my mom would pull from the freezer on nights she and my dad were heading out on the town.
-Any other evening of the year she made good-quality, lovingly prepared, homemade food, but on date nights, supper meant a rotating selection of TV dinners, corn dogs, and fish sticks.
+Any other evening of the year she made homemade food, but on date nights, supper meant a rotation of TV dinners, corn dogs, and fish sticks.
 We loved it.

 A pair of these sliders (or just one for littler appetites) along with a vegetable or salad (or both) is all you need for a simple weeknight supper.
-Once the fish is in the oven, it takes all of 15 minutes to pull this meal together, qualifying it as a “15 Minute Fix.”
-You can find other speedy recipes like this one by clicking here and scrolling down to where it says, “15 Minutes Meals.”
+Once the fish is in the oven, it takes all of 15 minutes to pull this meal together, qualifying it as a “15 Minute Fix”.

 I think we’ll be having these again soon.

 This makes eight little sliders, enough to feed a family of four.
 Keep in mind, though, that younger kids may only need one slider.
 For bigger appetites, consider baking an extra fillet and heavy up on the amount of fish on each bun.

 • 4 large, breaded frozen fish fillets (about 12 ounces)